 Throwing herself into the thicket, she claws her way through, grasping alder and wolf willow as she pulls her body up the steep embankment and races across the open stretch of meadow toward the bear.

 “Go.
 Get out of here,” she yells, her heart pounding.
 But the bear makes no movement away from the small mounds of grain spilled among the railway ties.

-Her cries are lost to the shrill call of the mile-long freight train, barreling past the Palisades as the engineer makes up for lost time.
+Her cries are lost to the shrill call of the two kilometre-long freight train, barreling past the Palisades as the engineer makes up for lost time.
 A few kilometres farther and he will have to slow the train down for its approach to town and the massive railyard.